 I hear this question all the time: With so many social media sites and so much information swirling around about what you are “supposed” to do online, does it mean I need a presence everywhere?
 How do I know what to say on all these sites and understand them all?
 Can I just post the same thing on all of them?
 Oh, and how am I supposed to get anything else done?!
 And is this really going to help increase my sales, revenue, donations, number of members, or fill in the blank?

 It’s enough to give anyone a panic attack, especially given how busy we all are.
 Whether you’re a small business, nonprofit, practitioner, association, or entrepreneur, there just aren’t enough hours in the day to get everything done as it is.
-But what people share all the time is their nervousness and growing dartboard_successfulrecognition that social media can be a powerful tool and not having at least a modest presence and level of knowledge could leave them at a huge disadvantage.
+But what people share all the time is their nervousness and growing recognition that social media can be a powerful tool and not having at least a modest presence and level of knowledge could leave them at a huge disadvantage.
 In fact, harnessing social media strategically can and has given many small organizations or practices a big jump on their competition, even those that are much bigger.

 So what is the answer?
 Start with what you are trying to accomplish, who your audience is, and what your business goals are.
 Then prioritize which social media platforms and approaches will be most worth your time and effort.
 Step back and think about what is the right answer for you and your organization.
 Check out my article on developing a quick and straightforward social media plan, but in the meanwhile, here are some tips: